 Course Duration and Attendance

-- Participate in 6 face to face workshops which will be held from 8.30am to 3.30pm at St Joseph Trades Skills Centre (Good Samaritan Catholic College), 439 Hoxton Park Rd Hinchinbrook.
-Workshops dates are as follows:
+- Participate in 6 face to face workshops which will be held from 9.30am to 4.30pm at St Joseph Trades Skills Centre (Good Samaritan Catholic College), 439 Hoxton Park Rd Hinchinbrook.
+Workshops will be held on the following dates:

 - Complete 5 days of work placement in aged care.
 Dates and locations will need to be approved by the school.